-1) As I have always paid any medical bill I have had in Thailand (the last one being 7,000 baht), if I’m charged a 500 baht entry fee at the Thai border, does that mean I no longer have to pay my medical bills?
-Because, frankly, I’m not paying twice.
+1) As I have always paid any medical bill I have had in Thailand (the last one being 7,000 baht), if I am charged a 500 baht entry fee at the Thai border, does that mean I no longer have to pay my medical bills?
+Because, frankly, I do not want to have to pay twice.

-3) If I can go to Malaysia for 90 days with no need to pay for a tourist visa (you get a free 90 day stamp at the airport) and no need to pay a 500 baht entry fee at the airport, wouldn’t it make more sense for me as a tourist to go on holiday to Malaysia instead.
-The people are lovely, the food is great, the country is beautiful (cleaner than Thailand) and the Malaysian government aren’t money-grabbing fools that will steal from tourists just so they can make more money to pay for their own ill-planned policies.
+3) If I can go to Malaysia for 90 days with no need to pay for a tourist visa (you get a free 90 day stamp at the airport) and no need to pay a 500 baht entry fee at the airport, wouldn’t it make more sense for me as a tourist to go on holiday to Malaysia instead?

 Coming to Thailand and paying a 500 baht entry fee?
-Looks like Malaysia could be my next holiday spot.
-How about you?
+Malaysia may just turn out to be a better option for some.